 Entry and exit actions

-Before you can enable send to story on a sub-story, you need to have an entry action and an exit action placed on your storyboard:
+Before you can enable Send to Story on a sub-story, you need to have an entry action and an exit action placed on your storyboard:

-Entry action: The Webhook action that becomes the starting point for all runs triggered through send to story.
+Entry action: The Webhook action that becomes the starting point for all runs triggered through Send to Story.
 When a parent story calls your sub-story, the data it sends becomes the event that triggers this entry action.

 Exit action: The Event Transformation action (in message-only mode) that returns data to the parent story.
 Whatever data this action emits is what the parent story will receive and can use in subsequent actions.